itmat/Normalization/documentation.md

 * &lt;ensGene file> : ensembl table must contain columns with the following suffixes: name, chrom, txStart, txEnd, exonStarts, exonEnds, name2, ensemblToGeneName.value

 * option:<br>
+  **-se** : set this if the data is single end, otherwise by default it will assume it's a paired end data.<br>
+  **-str_f** : set this if the data is strand-specific AND forward read is in the same orientation as the transcripts/genes.<br>
+  **-str_r** : set this if the data is strand-specific AND reverse read is in the same orientation as the transcripts/genes.<br>
   **-u**  :  set this if you are using unique mappers only, otherwise by default it will use both unique and non-unique mappers. <br>
   **-nu** :  set this if you are using non-unique mappers only, otherwise by default it will use both unique and non-unique mappers. <br>
   **-norm** : set this to get genes file for the gene-normalized sam files.<br>